nigel-bruce-khan/BEASTLAB22/project-mp/report/README.md

 We start our optimized code by making use of #pragma omp simd, which divides the loop iterations into chunks that fit in a SIMD register (see main_simd.cpp).
 For AMD, AVX registers can store up to 256 bits (4 Double or 8 Single precision). ![omp_simd](omp_simd.jpg)

 With these vectors, we can compute local values for cr.
-This is feasible because at (II) mpi[i] and mp[i] will end up taking the maximum value of cr along j (columns).
+This is feasible because at (II) mpi[i] and mp[i] will end up taking the maximum value of cr along j (columns) and the corresponding j (so only two store operations will be needed for the entire execution of the j loop, one for the index and one for the distance).
 Hence, by computing local maximums of cr and then finding the global maximum (of the ith row), we can then update the values at position i.

 `mp[i] = max(cr_1, cr_2, cr_3) ` where cr_n represents the local maximum of vector n.